 The Film Reference Library website contains links to third party websites.
 The linked sites and pages are not under the control of the Film Reference Library and the Film Reference Library is not responsible for the contents of any linked website.
 These links are provided as a convenience only and shall not be construed as an endorsement of, sponsorship of, or affiliation with the linked website by the Film Reference Library.

 TIFF is a charitable cultural organization with a mission to transform the way people see the world through film.
 An extension of our initiatives is the Jeffrey and Sandra Lyons Canadian Film Scholarship for the development of scholarly contributions related to Canadian film.

 The successful applicant is given a stipend of $1,000 CDN, a designated office space, and the opportunity to participate in Higher Learning programming.
 The Jeffrey and Sandra Lyons Canadian Film Scholarship is generously supported by the Jeffrey & Sandra Lyons Endowment Fund at TIFF.
 The call for applicants is posted annually in the fall.

-The deadline to submit an application for the 2018 Scholarship has been extended to Monday, January 15, 2018.
+The deadline to submit an application for the 2020 Scholarship is January 13, 2020.
 For the Call for Applications in French and English, visit tiff.net/careers.

 Film Reference Library and CIBC Canadian Film Gallery